gSchool/pixel-art-maker/README.md

 ![Example of Pixel Art Maker](pixel-art-maker-alt.png)

-More specifically, your pixel art maker should allow a user should to do the following.
+More specifically, your pixel art maker should allow a user to do the following.

 1. Start with a blank canvas of "pixels".
 1. Select a color from a palette.